danigm/gitlab-telegram-bot/README.md

 # How to use

-1. Change the app.py AUTHMSG to some secret
+1. Change the authmsg file with some secret keyworld
 1. Run the app.py in your server
 1. Create a webhook in your gitlab proyect that points to http://yourserver:10111/
-1. Talk to your bot and write only the AUTHMSG
+1. Talk to your bot and write only the keyworld
 1. You will receive each event in your repo

 # FAQ